Worof/JS-Tutorial/introduction/README.md

 ## Resources
 For a deeper dive into JavaScript, consider reading "Eloquent JavaScript" by Marijn Haverbeke.
 This book provides an extensive introduction to programming with JavaScript, covering basic to advanced topics.

----
-This introduction uses content and quotations from *Eloquent JavaScript* by Marijn Haverbeke, used under a Creative Commons attribution-noncommercial license.